Battle of San Marcial

-The Battle of San Marcial, waged on 31 August 1813, was one of the last battles fought on Spanish soil during the Peninsular War.

-At San Marcial, just outside Irún, close to the French border, Spain's Army of Galicia, led by General Freire, turned back Marshal Soult's last major offensive against the army of Britain's Wellington.
+The Battle of San Marcial took place on 31 August 1813 near Irún, close to the Franco-Spanish border, during the Peninsular War, a related conflict of the Napoleonic Wars.
+The Spanish Army of Galicia under Manuel Freire repulsed a French attack led by Soult.
+The battle was named after the heights of San Marcial which were held by the Spanish.

 Background

-Wellington approached San Sebastián in the aftermath of the Vitoria campaign and put the city under siege in July 1813, aiming to reduce the important coastal fortress while the French army withdrew eastwards, nursing its wounds from Vitoria.
-San Sebastián and Pamplona sat on Wellington's flanks, guarding the approaches to the French border, and needed to be pried from French hands before the allies could pursue operations into France.
-However, it appears Wellington misjudged the resourcefulness and determination of the French garrison and its commander, General of Brigade Rey.
-British assaults sustained very bloody repulses, losing 600 killed in a 26 July attack.
-Before Wellington could organize a new effort, news reached him that Soult had rebuilt the French field army and reappeared to the east—weeks earlier than Wellington had believed possible—and the allies broke off the siege to confront him.
+Following victory at Vitoria in June 1813, Wellington besieged San Sebastián, aiming to capture it while the French army withdrew eastwards.
+San Sebastián and Pamplona sat on Wellington's flanks, guarding the approaches to the French border, and needed to be taken before tadvancing into France.
+However, the French garrison led by Louis Emmanuel Rey defended the town with determination, with the British losing 600 dead in a 26 July attack.
+Before Wellington could organise a new effort, he learned Soult had rebuilt his field army far faster than expected, and the siege was suspended to confront him.

 While Wellington faced off against Soult at the Battle of the Pyrenees, Lieutenant General Graham maintained a blockade of San Sebastián and prepared for the resumption of the siege on 26 August.
 A line of light fortifications was put up to guard against a relief effort by Soult, and a strong cordon was established up to the banks of the Bidasoa.
 In addition to the Anglo-Portuguese divisions at Vera, Lesaca, and Irun, this screen included the Spanish 3rd, 5th, and 7th divisions on the San Marcial heights, as well as two brigades of the 4th division in reserve (forming Freire's 4th Army, or Army of Galicia).

 After four weeks of rest, Soult was, in fact, preparing one last push toward San Sebastián, concentrating all his nine divisions at Ainhoue for an attack in the vicinity of San Marcial.
 Neither the French nor the Spanish troops were in perfect spirits; the French were demoralized by their recent retreats and their heart was not in the coming fight, while Freire's ragged troops, neglected by the Spanish commissariat, had not enjoyed full rations in several days.
 Behind them, the allied army was locked in a terrible struggle for San Sebastián that would cost it 2,376 dead and wounded on 31 August alone.